 - A resolution from the Church of England and New York State Common Retirement Fund at ExxonMobil to reduce the carbon emissions of its products.

 - Resolutions on corporate lobbying at Duke Energy, JPMorgan Chase, and ExxonMobil.

-The urgency of action to climate climate change has been highlighted by the findings last September by UN scientists that we have just over 11 years to avert the worst effects of climate change on the world and the financial system.
+The urgency to tackle climate change was highlighted last September by UN scientists who said we have just over 11 years to avert the worst effects of climate change on the world and the financial system.

 Jonas Kron, SVP at Trillium Asset Management, said: “As the Trump Administration’s agenda makes matters worse, BlackRock has the opportunity to push for climate solutions that will benefit its customers, portfolios, and the economy upon which they depend.
 As many states, most major governments, and a growing number of private sector leaders move to support the Paris Climate Agreement, BlackRock cannot afford to be a laggard.”

 Catherine Howarth, chief executive of ShareAction, said: “BlackRock is the biggest but not yet the best when it comes to protecting clients and pension savers from climate-related risks.
 We hope BlackRock will close the gap between rhetoric and real action in 2019’s proxy season.”